 The IGC is led by Executive Director, Jonathan Leape along with Directors Robin Burgess, Professor of Economics at the LSE, and Paul Collier, Professor of Economics and Public Policy at the University of Oxford.
 Strategic vision is provided by the Steering group, which also includes Chang-Tai Hsieh (University of Chicago), John Sutton (LSE), and Tony Venables (University of Oxford).
-The Executive Director leads a senior management team, which includes the Research and Policy Director, Adnan Khan, the Country Programme Director, Hugh Cole, the Evaluations and Communications Director, Sarah Lyness, the Chief Administrative Officer, Jo Underwood and the Chief Finance Officer, Mike Cole.
+The Executive Director leads a senior management team, which includes the Research and Policy Director, Adnan Khan; the Evaluations and Communications Director, Sarah Lyness; the Chief Administrative Officer, Jo Underwood; and the Chief Finance Officer, Mike Cole.

 IGC’s global research network is led by Research Programme Directors, who are top international researchers on growth.
 Country leadership teams – Country Directors and Lead Academics – lead policy engagement in our partner countries, supported by full-time Country economists and the London hub.
 The IGC’s 12 country offices provide an open platform to bring leading researchers and senior policymakers together and support long term policy engagement.